MonkeyCoin/MNKY/index.md

 The status of the ICO will be listed above.

-### Free MNKY during first 24hrs of deployment is ACTIVE
+### Free MNKY during first 24hrs of deployment is NOT ACTIVE

-To acquire, PM me on reddit at /u/DrawerPull with your ETH address.

-The rules are: **1 ETH address, per account (with 10+ karma)**.

-I will send **10,000 MNKY** to each address that is PM'd to my inbox, for the **first 100 accounts**.

-Because I have to pay for gas, this is the limit; unless someone wants to donate some ETH (I will send as much additional free MNKY I can for all ETH someone donates), or can figure out another way to fairly and evenly distribute free MNKY during the first 24hrs of deployment.

-**I will send them as fast as I can, for the first 24 hours.**
+Sorry, Free MNKY is not active anymore.
+Thanks to everyone that PM'd me!
+And enjoy :)

+The ICO is still active.

 ## Coin Burn
 After the ICO ends, three days after deployment, I will burn all the remaining coins that the contract hasn't sold.